 - The film captures some of the hidden costs often not considered when looking at this parable.
 The man is married with children, so selling all he has to buy the property has implications not only for him but for his whole family.
 His seeming “irresponsibility” is really brought out in light of these facts.

 - The ending captures the real value of the kingdom of God.
-The end of the film features a brief news broadcast where the anchorman mentions how the new oil field owners are currently in negotiation with the there largest oil companies in the world, positioned to make a fortune on the property.
+The end of the film features a brief news broadcast where the anchorman mentions how the new oil field owners are currently in negotiation with the three largest oil companies in the world, positioned to make a fortune on the property.
 One question I asked my class is how they think the movie would have felt without that end scene, and this really generated discussion about the true value of the kingdom regardless of what we give up to obtain it.

 - The movie used an appropriate level of humor.
 The actors all captured a kind of humor that didn’t make you role your eyes.